Running LLM Models in a Cluster Environment

 Running LLM Models in a Virtual Environment

-By organizing your files this way, you will streamline the process of running your LLM model in a virtual environment.
+By organizing your files in this way, you’ll streamline the process of running the LLM model in a virtual environment and ensure that your project remains clean and manageable.

 Sample python code to perform speech to text translation